-CBS All Access is your best option for current originals like Star Trek: Discovery, as well as loads of CBS-branded content.
-You can get this service for as little as $5.99 per month and can stream it through a large number of apps.
+CBS All Access is your best option for current originals like Star Trek: Discovery, as well as loads of CBS-branded content and a large number of NFL broadcasts.
+You can get this service for as little as $5.99 per month with limited commercials and can stream it through a large number of apps.
 Here’s your complete list of supported devices for CMB All Access.

 What Devices Work with CBS All Access?

 You can use CBS All Access with all of the following devices:

 - TV streaming media players: Apple TV (2nd gen and up), Android TV (all gens), Amazon Fire devices (all gens), Chromecast (2nd gen and up) and Roku TV, Vizio Smart TV (select models)